92-Year-Old Brutally Beaten By Five Or Six People, As One Told Him To ‘Go Back To Your Country’

-In a shocking act of violence, five people reportedly beat a man, one with a brick, even though the victim was 92-years-old.
+In a shocking act of violence, five people, one of whom was armed with a brick, reportedly beat a 92-year-old man.
 The entire incident was sparked because Rodolfo Rodriguez accidentally bumped into a girl on a sidewalk during his daily walk in Willowbrook.
 The girl’s mother reacted by pushing the man to the ground and hitting his face with a brick.
 To make matters worse, four other men decided to also attack the old man, kicking him and hurting him.
 The girl’s mother supposedly told the man, “Go back to your country, why are you here, bad things,” according to The Hill.

 Detective Matt Luna said that “as he fell on the ground, he blacked out” after the girl’s mother hit him from behind.
 One witness, Misbel Borjas, said that he was in a car when he saw the incident.
 Borjas saw the woman push the old man and hit him with a block of cement, reported Los Angeles Times.
 The man also believed he heard the woman say, “Go back to your country” or “Go back to Mexico.”